Russell-Waterhouse/blog/content/post/trends.md

 I want to start 2026 with some reflections on my journey in software development, and especially the things that I've tried that have really improved my craft.
 I'm going to break this down by year and what I've learned.

+I have simplified things slightly to fit a nice format, mostly by putting a topic into a year that I went deep on it, even if I might have started in November of the previous year or something like that.

 ## 2017: My Journey Begins